Unsteady mixed flows in non uniform closed water pipes: a Full Kinetic Appraoch: Abstract

 \section{Abstract}

-We recall the \textbf{PFS} model constructed for the modeling of unsteady mixed flows in closed water pipes where transition points between the free surface and pressurized flow are treated as a free boundary associated to a discontinuity of the gradient of pressure.
+We recall the \textbf{PFS} (\textbf{P}ressurized and \textbf{F}ree \textbf{S}urface) model constructed for the modeling of unsteady mixed flows in closed water pipes where transition points between the free surface and pressurized flow are treated as a free boundary associated to a discontinuity of the gradient of pressure.
 Then we present a numerical kinetic scheme for the computations of unsteady mixed flows in closed water pipes.
 This kinetic method that we call \FKAc for ``\FKAl'' is an easy and mathematically elegant way to deal with multiple transition points when the changes of state between free surface and pressurized flow occur.
 We use two approaches namely the ``ghost waves approach'' and the ``\FKAl'' to treat these transition points.
-We show that this kinetic numerical scheme has the following properties: it is wet area conservative, under a CFL condition it preserves the wet area positive, it treats ``naturally'' the drying and flooding area and most of all it preserves \textit{every} stationary flow.
-Finally numerical experiment versus laboratory experiment is presented and the scheme produces results that are in a very good agreement.
-We also present a numerical experiment when flooding and drying flows may occur and finally make a numerical study of the order of the kinetic method.
+We show that this kinetic numerical scheme has the following properties: it is wet area conservative, under a CFL condition it preserves the wet area positive, it treats ``naturally'' the flooding zones and most of all it is very easy to implement it.
+Finally numerical experiments versus laboratory experiments are presented and the scheme produces results that are in a very good agreement.
+We also present a numerical comparison with analytic solutions for free surface flows in non uniform pipes: the numerical scheme has a very good behavior.
+A code to code comparison for pressurized flows is also conducted and leads to a very good agreement.
+We also perform a numerical experiment when flooding and drying flows may occur and finally make a numerical study of the order of the kinetic method.